nicklbain/motor_fea/motor_fea_2/README.md

 ```

 Fields that overlap get applied in list order, so later shapes win.
 Rectangles benefit from exact area clipping, while circles use barycentric sampling (good for grids ≥ ~50×50).
 The point-and-click UI is intentionally simple now but the JSON schema is human-readable, versionable, and forward-compatible with future features (DXF import, arcs, etc.).

+Permanent magnet `params.Mx/My` are specified in the shape's local (unrotated) axes; if you set `shape.angle`, the magnetization vector is rotated by the same amount so the magnet's polarization stays aligned with the body.

+## To do:

+- Don't mesh everywhere with the same density
+- Import DXFs to case builder
+- Verify ok if materials are touching each other
+- Add ability to draw rectangle, circle, or ring and use as loop for integrating Maxwell Stress tensor -> display Fx, Fy, torque per Z